 Teoría de La Cura

-I am currently living in Arequipa, Peru, and working on a translation of the Theory of Cure, into Spanish.
+I am currently (for the next few weeks at least) living in Arequipa, Peru, and working on a translation of the Theory of Cure, into Spanish.

 Actualmente vivo en Arequipa, Perú, y trabajo en una traducción de la Teoría de la Cura al español. ¿Puede usted ayudar?
-Necesito ayuda de personas que hablen español e inglés para que me den su opinión.
+Necesito ayuda de personas que hablen español e inglés para que me den sus opiniónes.

 The draft paper, in Spanish, can be accessed at this link: Teoría de La Cura.
 If you wish, you an also view a version that contains both Spanish and English for each paragraph.

 Any feedback you can provide is important to me.
-If you find the document confusing, it might be useful to learn about some of the challenges – even in the English version.
+It might be useful to understand some of the challenges – even in the English version of the theory.

 A Summary of the Translation Process

 The first problem in creating a theory of cure is simply the meaning of cure.
-In English, most medical references have no common definitions for cure, cures, curing, and cured.
-In fact, most medical references do not even provide a definition of cure.
+In English, most medical references have no definitions for cure, cures, curing, and cured – much less any standard medical definitions.
+Most medical references do not even provide a definition of cure.
 It turns out the same is true in Spanish.

 CURA